Voronenko/traefik2-compose-template/Readme.md

         --fullchain-file $TARGET/fullchain.pem
 ```

-In worse case scenario (if you haven't instructed acme.sh with a command what to do on certificate prolongation) - you would need tp tale care on copying new set of certs once in 93 days.
+In worse case scenario (if you haven't instructed acme.sh with a command what to do on certificate prolongation) - you would need to take care on copying new set of certs once in 93 days.

 e) Some tool you can inspect what happens with docker.
 There are many good console tools, but if you like one with web ui - portainer is definitely one of the best.